 When I first joined CHM, I decided our family would try out membership for a year and see how it went.
 I was a bit skeptical that the ministry really worked.
 As a financial expert, I have a good understanding of the economic side of healthcare.
-I wondered if CHM would actually share medical expenses and if I could navigate the world of healthcare costs without health insurance.
+I wondered if CHM would actually share medical expenses and if I could navigate the world of healthcare costs as a self-pay patient.

 I learned about CHM when a friend of mine told me about his experience with the ministry.
-I signed up at the Gold level with Brother’s Keeper in January of 2017, hoping it would be a biblical and affordable option to provide healthcare for my family.
+I signed up at the Gold level with Brother’s Keeper in January of 2017, hoping it would be a biblical and cost-effective option to provide healthcare for my family.

 We discovered quickly that CHM staff seeks to help members and works to their benefit.
 The staff answered my questions politely and efficiently.
 They also helped me make sure I had my membership set up correctly to best care for my family.

 In addition, we saw firsthand how CHM members “show up” when others are in need.
 My wife went to the emergency room in January 2019 when she experienced an abnormal reaction to a blood draw.
 After just a two-hour visit, our charges were nearly $6,500.
 I didn’t feel the services warranted the cost so I called the healthcare provider and negotiated a bill reduction of over $5,000.
 CHM members shared the rest.